Ethiopia General Information

 Today Ethiopia is a leading exporter of high quality arabica coffee.
 Most of the crop still grows wild in Keffa and parts of the neighboring Sidamo, where the soil, climate and the 2,000 meters altitude create an ideal environment for its cultivation.
 Coffee is Ethiopia’s main source of foreign exchange.
 Jimma is the main collection center, before coffee goes for processing and grading.

-East of Jimma in Western Ethiopia the bed of the Rift Valley rises to form a chain of lakes.
+East of Jimma the bed of the Rift Valley rises to form a chain of lakes.
 Since most are fairly close to Addis Ababa, they are popular weekend resorts for the city’s population, who enjoy the facilities for water-skiing, sailing and other water sports in lakes such as Langano which are free of bilharziasis, a parasitical and often water-borne disease.
 The variety of bird life at these Rift Valley lakes makes them a paradise for bird-watchers, with masses of pelicans, flamingoes, fish eagles, and cormorants.

 The Sidama people and others living in the southern segment of the Ethiopian section of the Rift Valley occupy some of the most delightful areas in the country with greenswards of meadow interspersed with patches of forest.
 Their carefully crafted beehive-shaped houses of wickerwork or grass show their origins that they share with the Gurage.